crisperience/nanamin-cbz-optimizer/README.md

    - Click "Open Anyway"
    - Click "Open" in the confirmation dialog
    - After this first launch, you can open normally by double-clicking

+### Windows
+We are actively working on a portable Windows version.
+Stay tuned for updates!

 ## Usage